-This course will describe the physics and chemistry of the earth's climate system.
-It will also focus on factors that perturb the earth's climate and the range of responses of the Earth's climate system.
-Long, medium and short term climate variability and methodologies employed to study the Earth's paleo- and modern climate will be described.
+This course will address the basic of climate science and will develop a context to understand the science, the knowledge and the implications of our changing climate.
+This seminar will address factors that perturb the Earth's climate and the range of responses of the Earth's climate system.
+Long, medium and short term climate variability and methodologies employed to study the Earth's paleo- and modern climate will be discussed.
 An ongoing discussion about modern climate change and recent weather patterns and events will take place throughout the course.
-Students will be expected to complete quantitative problem sets, read scientific journal articles, complete a research project and participate in the class discussions.
+Students will be expected to read scientific journal articles, policy documents and position papers and contribute actively to class discussions.